 Positive thinking raises energy levels, creativity, and productivity by as much as 30%.
 The secret is to use positive thinking now, rather than when you are rich and famous.

-9. Treasure your experiences more than your possessions:
+9. How to be happy all the time – Treasure your experiences more than your possessions:

 Thomas Gilovich, a psychologist at Cornell University has done quite a lot of research as to why it is better to treasure memorable and pleasant experiences rather than the material things we buy.
 There are many reasons for this as outlined in his study published in the Journal of Personality and Social Psychology.
 Comparing possessions and looking at better objects after purchase can be demoralizing and ruin the initial pleasure we got when purchasing and taking possession of that new car, TV, or computer.

 10. How to be happy all the time – Don’t forget your beauty sleep: